 What are the best stretching exercises to keep my muscles from tightening?
 MY QUESTIONS:

-We have many other fact sheets to help you make healthier choices to reduce your risk, manage disease or care for a loved one.
-Visit strokeassociation.org/letstalkaboutstroke to learn more.
+Ipsen is a proud sponsor of the American Stroke Association's Spasticity Education Initiative.
+We have many other fact sheets to help you make healthier choices to manage your condition or care for a loved one.

+Visit stroke.org/LetsTalkAboutStroke to learn more.